-The Second International Conference on Nature Inspired Surface Engineering (NISE 2020), following the first one (click here to see the detail of the past conference, NISE 2019), will be held at the Seoul National University, Seoul, South Korea on August 10-12, 2020.
+The Second International Conference on Nature Inspired Surface Engineering (NISE 2020), following the first one (click here to see the detail of the past conference, NISE 2019), will be held at the Building 301 (New Engineering Building), Seoul National University, Seoul, South Korea on August 10-12, 2020.

 Nature, such as plants, insects, and marine animals, shows unique surface properties in their components (e.g., leaves, wings, eyes, legs, and skins) for multiple purposes, such as water-repellency, anti-adhesion, and anti-reflection.
 Such multifunctional surface properties are attributed to three-dimensional and hierarchical surface structures with modulated surface chemistry and mechanical pliability.
 Over the last couple of decades, we have witnessed a significant advancement in the fundamental understanding of surface and interfacial phenomena of such multifunctional surfaces as well as the design, fabrication, and applications of those coatings/surfaces/materials.
 The NISE conference provides a means of reporting and sharing the latest developments in the nature-inspired surface engineering, encompassing physics, chemistry, biology, material science, and various engineering disciplines.
 Topics of interest include, but are not limited to: